Pierpont Inn: History

 The property went into bankruptcy auction in late 2012 and the Inn transferred from the Ahn Family Trust to Brighton Management.
 Wyndham Garden Ventura Pierpont Inn was the new name selected when Brighton Management signed a franchise agreement with Wyndham's national reservation system in December 2013.
 Renovations to the rooms and grounds were needed after a period of neglect.
 In 2015, DKN Hotels acquired the property and stated that the renovations would continue along with remaining under the Wyndham franchise.
+Three Thrones Hospitality, who took over the property, proposed updating, refurbishing, and renovating the hotel in 2023.

 Notable guests

 The Inn was a playground for elite society.
 Tinsel-town notables such as Cecil B. DeMille, Bette Davis, Edward G. Robinson and Charlie Chaplin all took breaks from filming in Hollywood by escaping to the charming location.

 The property was also a hideaway for scandalous lovers such as Clark Gable & Carole Lombard and Humphrey Bogart & Lauren Bacall, many of whom, because they were married to others, desired to have their privacy protected.
 The Inn's remote location provided the perfect venue to escape the limelight.

 Local attorney Erle Stanley Gardner authored his "Perry Mason" series in his law office down the road from the Inn and actually used it as a backdrop for many of his novels, particularly in "The Case of the Velvet Claws."
 George H. W. Bush along with wife Barbara (with their son George W. Bush in tow) spent considerable time at the Inn between 1949-1950 while Bush senior was apprenticing in the oil business.